frnmst/mcmc-comparisons/README.md

                                         results and appending new ones to the same file.
 Normally, you should not set this option
+    --output-file                       use custom output filename.
+                                        Defaults to ""${experiment_name}".csv"
+                                        where "${experiment_name}" is given
+                                        by the '--experiment-name' option
     --partition=PARTITIONNAME           the partition name used for the SLURM job
     -s, --steps=STEPS                   the number of samples between consecutive iterations
+    --swi-vs-xsb                        compare SWI and XSB experiments.
+In this case you need to specify the experiment names separating them with a colon
+                                        character and specifing the SWI then
+                                        XSB the experiment name, like this:
+                                        'experiment_name_swi:experiment_name_xsb'
     -S, --slurm                         run the experiments with the SLURM system.
                                         This disables the '--graph', '--parallel'
                                         options and implies the